About Us

 The 80-20 Rule

-Many of us may have heard about Joseph Juran’s 80-20 rule.
-In economics, this would mean that 80% of a country's wealth is controlled by 20% of the population.
-In Organizations, it is said that 20% of employees are responsible for 80% of a company’s output.
-20% of customers are responsible for 80% of the revenues.
-A general rule of thumb states that 80% of outcomes can be attributed to 20% of the causes.
-In business, the 80-20 rule is used to help managers identify problems and determine which factors should receive maximum attention which potentially may be 20%.
+Many of us may have heard of Joseph Juran’s 80-20 rule.
+In economics, it suggests that 80% of a country’s wealth is controlled by 20% of the population.
+In organizations, it is observed that 20% of employees are responsible for 80% of a company’s output, and 20% of customers account for 80% of revenues.
+More generally, the 80-20 rule states that 80% of outcomes can be traced to 20% of causes.
+In business, this principle helps managers identify critical issues and focus on the key 20% of factors that drive the majority of results.

-Again, these are not facts or rules that everyone need to agree upon.
-Whether it is 80/20 or 60/40, it is safe to say that there is definitely a smaller percentage responsible of creating a big impact.
-When it comes to charity, the rule may well be the same.
-Fewer people are perhaps donating and those who are contributing may well be contributing a bigger chunk of the money.
+Of course, these are not rigid facts or rules that everyone must agree upon.
+Whether it’s 80/20 or 60/40, it’s safe to say that a smaller percentage of contributors often creates a disproportionately large impact.
+When it comes to charity, the same principle may apply: fewer people may be donating, and those who do contribute may be giving a larger portion of the total funds.

-Likewise, education is our collective responsibility and we should NOT pass the buck to other NGO’s, organizations and other high-networth individuals to educate someone.
+Likewise, education is our collective responsibility and we should not pass the buck to NGOs, organizations, or a handful of high-net-worth individuals to shoulder this duty alone.